aiven/devportal/aws/README.md

 ## Production

 When merging with master/main branch, GitHub Actions will take care of the deployment to AWS.
 Note that this workflow only triggers when there's change in `aws` folder.

 If for some reason auto-deployment doesn't work and can't be fixed within a reasonable amount of time, check out this [Slab post](https://aiven.slab.com/posts/dev-portal-manual-deployment-to-aws-plan-b-fdaubgtp) for manual deployment.
+Requires IAM user role access to Aiven AWS "aivenmkt" account (428637134338).

 ## Workflow